 There is a reserved section of the riverwalk, on the Memorial Boulevard side of the river, for visitors with mobility difficulties or other disabilities.
 The ADA-friendly viewing area is located on Memorial Blvd. near the intersection with Crawford Street.
-You can find this location and the location of the Access Program dock marked on our online event map under the category of WaterFire Places.
+You can find this location and the location of the Access Program dock marked on our online event map under the Accessibility category.

 See more tips on how to optimize your WaterFire Providence experience: On-shore Accessibility at WaterFire Providence.

 The WaterFire Access Boat

-WaterFire’s commitment to include each and every one of our visitors has resulted in WaterFire Access: a water-taxi program which provides an unforgettable experience of the artwork for children and adults with disabilities to assure that they can join in the most popular arts event in the state and share the experience with their families and friends.
+WaterFire’s commitment to include each and every one of our visitors has resulted in WaterFire Access: a water-taxi program that provides an unforgettable experience of the artwork for children and adults with disabilities to assure that they can join in the most popular arts event in the state and share the experience with their families and friends.